Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Use a gsap timeline.to for the animations
 - Use GSAP Motion for the Looping

-Give me the complete solution
+Give me a complete solution.
+Do not skip any GSAP animation.
 ```

 - The result will be a complete animation of an airplane doing manouvers